-- In General: - A Petition may be filed in the county where the Municipal arrest record or conviction is located. - The case will be opened as a new district court civil case. - A filing Fee of \$224 is required.
+- NOTE: As of 8/10/22, petitions to seal municipal convictions can be filed into the municipal court case. - However, if the petitioner insists on filing in district court, the following applies: - A Petition may be filed in the county where the Municipal arrest record or conviction is located. - The case will be opened as a new district court civil case. - A filing Fee of \$224 is required.
 If eligible, you may file a motion to proceed without payment (JDF 205) and the corresponding proposed order (JDF 206). - For instructions to move to waive fees, see JDF 205(I).

-- You may file a Petition in the District Court in the County where the Municipal conviction record exists if ALL of the following are true: - The Petition is filed three or more years after the final date of disposition or the release from supervision, whichever is later. - You have not been convicted of a felony, misdemeanor, or misdemeanor traffic offense since the date of final disposition or the release from supervision. - Your case is not for a misdemeanor traffic offense IF you have a commercial driver's license or learner's permit or are an operator of a commercial vehicle (see C.R.S.
-42-2-402 for definitions).
+- Again, the statute says petitions to seal municipal convictions should be filed in the municipal case.
+C.R.S.
+24-72-708(1) ("A defendant may file a motion in the criminal case in which any conviction records pertaining to the defendant for a municipal violation are located . . ."). - Subject to the exception on the next slide, the eligibility criteria for sealing municipal convictions is: - The Petition is filed three or more years after the final date of disposition or the release from supervision, whichever is later. - You have not been convicted of a felony, misdemeanor, or misdemeanor traffic offense since the date of final disposition or the release from supervision.\\ - Your case is not for a misdemeanor traffic offense IF you have a commercial driver's license or learner's permit or are an operator of a commercial vehicle (see C.R.S.
+42-2-402 for definitions). - For those who still want to file the petition in district court, the petition must be filed in the county where the municipal conviction record exists.